The Winterthur Library

 Family histories:

-Includes notes of births, deaths, and marriages with a nine page family history that contains a list of members of the Society of the Cincinnati in Wilmington.
+Includes notes of births, deaths, and marriages, plus a nine page family history that contains a list of members of the Society of the Cincinnati in Wilmington in 1801.

 Religious material: